jperkin/www.perkin.org.uk/_posts/2012-01-09-kickstart-oracle-linux-from-ubuntu.markdown

 embedded into firmware.

-All we need to do is install the TFTP daemon and syslinux which includes the pxe boot loader, then put the pxelinux file into the tftproot area:
+All we need to do is install the TFTP daemon and syslinux which includes the PXE boot loader, then put the pxelinux file into the tftproot area:

 {% highlight console %}
 $ sudo apt-get install syslinux tftpd-hpa